berkebzt/Intelligent-Systems-Probabilistic-and-Deep-Learning/README.md

 ## License

-This project is submitted in partial fulfilment of COM00184M at the University of York.
+This project is submitted in partial fulfilment of PADL Module at the University of York.
 For academic use only.

-## Contact

-For questions, open an issue or contact Berke via the VLE discussion board by 5 May 2025.